How Long Does It Take To Settle a Car Accident Claim in South Carolina?

 Accidents can be much more complicated when:

-A qualified attorney can begin gathering evidence from places that even the police may have missed.
+A qualified attorney can gather evidence from places even the police may have missed.
 Was there a CCTV system or dash camera that went unnoticed?
 Were there tire marks proving one of the driver’s accounts?
 These are the things a lawyer will look for when investigating your accident.

-Additionally, your attorney may have to negotiate with the insurance companies regarding payment of medical bills.
-If you or the other driver are in the hospital for an extended period of time, it may take longer to gather all the necessary documentation.
+Additionally, your attorney may have to negotiate with the insurance companies to pay medical bills.
+If you or the other driver are in the hospital for an extended period, gathering all the necessary documentation may take longer.

-While it may take a couple of months, in cases like this, an attorney is invaluable in making sure that either you get what you are owed or, in the case that you are at fault, that your personal liability is minimized.
+While it may take a couple of months, an attorney is invaluable in cases like this.
+They ensure that you get what you are owed or, if you are at fault, that your personal liability is minimized.

 The Hard Route